EU finance chief to announce capital market plan in 2015

 Following the worst financial crisis in a generation, banks are reducing riskier lending to build up capital buffers, a problem in a continent where banks account for 80 percent of corporate loans.

-Officials say a capital markets union would also mean the EU moving beyond public subsidies and loans to coordinate financing for companies and infrastructure through project bonds, public-private partnerships and infrastructure funds.
+A capital markets union would mean the EU moving beyond public subsidies and loans to coordinate financing for companies and infrastructure through project bonds, public-private partnerships and infrastructure funds.

-Jeroen Dijsselbloem, who chairs the meetings of euro zone finance ministers, said the capital markets union would need a single European supervisor and the creation of a pan-European insolvency law that would replace national laws.

-"This is crucial to create the market that we so badly need in parallel to the bank lending system," he said.

 However, Deutsche Bank co-CEO Juergen Fitschen said that emulating the United States, where capital markets' funding is far greater than in Europe, would require a shift that Europeans may not be ready for.

-Mid-sized companies in the United States obtain about five times more funding from capital markets than their counterparts in the European Union, the Commission, the EU executive, says.

-The obstacle for smaller companies on capital markets is the challenge of providing continual information to investors, Fitschen said.
+The obstacle for smaller companies on capital markets is the challenge of providing continual information to investors, he said.

-"The biggest hurdle is the culture of the European entrepreneur," he told the conference.
+"The biggest hurdle is the culture of the European entrepreneur," Fitschen told the conference.
 "He is not ready for capital markets because he is not used to answering all these questions."

 The EU is likely to try to support companies by providing such services to investors, although it is not immediately clear how this would work in practice, or who would pay for it.

-One idea is a pan-European system of information providers that could specialize in collecting, classifying and analyzing data on small- and medium-sized companies for investors, including the size of companies' outstanding loans.
+One idea is a pan-European system of information providers that could specialise in collecting, classifying and analysing data on small- and medium-sized companies for investors.